farzadferd/hw1_baseline_farzad/expense_tracker/README.md

 ## Understandibility
 For the understandability section, we will be inspecting your git log.
 You should include either the .git folder or else a gitLog.(pdf | txt).

+The Expense Tracker Application lets users keep track of their finances and expenses by adding and removing their daily transactions.
+Add Transaction allows users to add a new transaction onto their dashboard by entering an amount and selecting a category.
+Display Transactions is a table that shows all the transactions that have been added by the user, displaying columns like Amount, Category, Date, etc.
+GUI that allows users to see their transactions in a displayed table.